ziqinyeow/agno/cookbook/examples/apps/tic_tac_toe/README.md

 # Tic Tac Toe AI Battle

-This example demonstrates how to build an interactive Tic Tac Toe game where AI agents compete against each other.
+This example shows how to build an interactive Tic Tac Toe game where AI agents compete against each other.
 The application showcases how to:
 - Coordinate multiple AI agents in a turn-based game
 - Use different language models for different players
 - Create an interactive web interface with Streamlit